Emerging Scholars Program

 - Travel and Community-Based courses are integrated into the curriculum

-Year 2: Discover Philadelphia.
-The theme of the second year is Philadelphia and sample courses include Communication and the City; the History of Philadelphia; Philosophy of Life and Death; Writing In and Across Disciplines; and the Scholarly Autobiography.
-Students also participate in a community-based course in which they learn side-by-side with community members—from prison inmates to hospice patients to low-income Philadelphians—gaining a richer understanding of course material and the experiences of their fellow citizens.
+The curriculum for the Discover Philadelphia seminars focuses on The City and include courses such as Resistance Movements in Philadelphia (political science), Communication and the City (communication), Justice in Our Community (criminology and justice studies) and Social Problems (sociology).
+Students also participate in a community-based course in which they learn side-by-side with community members - from prison inmates to hospice patients - gaining a richer understanding of course material and the experiences of their fellow citizens.

-By the end of the second year, students will be well prepared to declare a major that truly fits their career goals.
-If they decide earlier, they are invited to declare a major at any time, following the first year of the program.
+By the end of the year, students will be well prepared to declare a major that truly fits their career goals.

 Students accepted into the Emerging Scholars Program become part of a living-learning community, taking their ESP seminars together and living together in the Millennium Hall "College Learning Community."